cduggn/dynamodb-userguide/README.md

 - Lambda polls the shards in the DynamodDB stream for records at a base rate of 4 times per second.
 - By default, Lambda invokes your function as soon as records are available.
 If the batch that Lambda reads from the event source has only a single record, Lambda will send only one record to the function.
 - To avoid invoking the function with a small number of records, you can configure Lambda to invoke the function only after a certain amount of time by configuring a batching window.
+- Records are sent to Lambda either when the batching window expires or when the 6MB payload limit is reached.

 ## Choosing a UUID